 Unfortunately, there are a few issues with the game’s control scheme.
 One of which, and the most standout one, in my opinion, is that the climbing mechanism seems to have been handled quite clumsily since there are some climbs players will probably think should be made, and aren’t, creating issues of inconsistency.
 Another gripe I have is that it can be unnecessarily difficult to effectively execute certain special moves, including the Slash Dash, as it’s overly easy for CPU enemies to move out of the way.
 Another big problem I have with the game’s controls is that from time to time, the game’s main antagonist can pop up with voice messages, but with time, the holographic image of his head takes up almost half the screen.
 I get that the developers did this to try and impose a level of fear within gamers, but for me, it’s much more of a hindrance than the developers intended.
 Otherwise, however, the game plays out smoothly enough.

 Lifespan – 5.5/10

 Taking all missions into account, including alert missions, the game can last up to 8-10 maximum.
-Even compared to games such as Gears of War and Uncharted (which though are among some of my favourite games of all time, they are far too short), this in an incredibly underwhelming amount of time for a game of its kind to last.
-Even if it is free, there are other games on both the PlayStation Network and Xbox Live Arcade free not only to paying subscribers, but to anyone with an account, that can be made to last much longer.
+Even compared to games such as Gears of War and Uncharted (which though are among some of my favorite games of all time, they are far too short), this is an incredibly underwhelming amount of time for a game of its kind to last.
+Even if it is free, there are other games on both the PlayStation Network and Xbox Live Arcade free not only to paying subscribers but to anyone with an account, that can be made to last much longer.